rangle/ngCourse2/handout/why_angular_2.md

 ## Angular 2's Advantages

-The first release of Angular provided developers with the tools to develop and architect large scale JavaScript applications, but its age has revealed a number of flaws and sharp edges.
+The first release of Angular provided programmers with the tools to develop and architect large scale JavaScript applications, but its age has revealed a number of flaws and sharp edges.
 Angular 2 was built on five years of community feedback.

 ### Angular 2 Is Easier

-The new Angular 2 codebase is more modern, more capable, and easier for new developers to learn than Angular 1.x, while also being easier for project veterans to work with.
+The new Angular 2 codebase is more modern, more capable, and easier for new programmers to learn than Angular 1.x, while also being easier for project veterans to work with.

-With Angular 1, developers had to understand the differences between Controllers, Services, Factories, Providers and other concepts that could be confusing, especially for new developers.
+With Angular 1, programmers had to understand the differences between Controllers, Services, Factories, Providers and other concepts that could be confusing, especially for new programmers.

-Angular 2 is a more streamlined framework that allows developers to focus on simply building JavaScript classes.
+Angular 2 is a more streamlined framework that allows programmers to focus on simply building JavaScript classes.
 Views and controllers are replaced with components, which can be described as a refined version of directives.
-Even experienced Angular developers are not always aware of all the capabilities of Angular 1.x directives.
+Even experienced Angular programmers are not always aware of all the capabilities of Angular 1.x directives.
 Angular 2 components are considerably easier to read, and their API features less jargon than Angular 1.x's directives.
 Additionally, to help ease the transition to Angular 2, the Angular team has added a `.component` method to Angular 1.5, which has been [back-ported by community member Todd Motto to v1.3](https://toddmotto.com/angular-component-method-back-ported-to-1.3/).